 • The MD program is more personalized to meet students’ needs and interests and offers more variation in specialties as well as depth of study.
 There is also more of an emphasis on mentorship and clinical skills with the MD track.

-3. The cost of attendance also varies between the programs, for the 2017-18 academic years:
+3. The cost of attendance also varies between the programs, for 2020:

 The PA and FNP programs are similar in cost, while the MD track tuition is significantly higher.

-While there are many reasons to choose PA over other professions, these are compelling data points and outcomes to consider.
+There are many reasons to choose a career as a PA over other professions, and the information above provides compelling data points and outcomes to consider.
 MDs take on significantly more coursework and debt in comparison.
-Given the high insurances rates physicians pay while practicing the PA route may be the most time- and cost-effective while offering the highest rate of return.
+Given the high insurance rates physicians pay while practicing, the PA route may be the most time- and cost-effective while offering the highest rate of return.